Dr Jakub Zbrzezny

 Biography

 I joined the Divinity Department as a lecturer in Second Temple Judaism in September 2022.
-Prior to this I was a post-doctoral fellow under the supervision of Dr Eshbal Ratzon in the School of Jewish Studies and Archaeology at Tel Aviv University.
+Prior to this I was a post-doctoral fellow under the supervision of Prof. Eshbal Ratzon in the School of Jewish Studies and Archaeology at Tel Aviv University.
 At that time, I lived in a Palestinian village near Ramallah, where I was studying local Spoken Arabic dialects.

 Even if the College of Interdisciplinary Individual Studies in Humanities and Social Sciences at the University of Warsaw is my Alma Mater, starting a lectureship in Aberdeen feels like a homecoming - it is at the University of Aberdeen that I did my PhD in divinity with Prof. Joachim Schaper as my Doktorvater (2013-2019), during which time I spent two years on the campus and four years in off-campus travels from Germany (Tübingen), France (Paris), Austria (Salzburg), Israel (Haifa, Jerusalem) to Turkey (Tur Abdin).